Making Sense of the 2016 Census (free training)

-Based on data from the 2011 Census of Population and Housing (Australian Bureau of Statistics), each map is prepared using Census Collector Districts providing the finest level of detail to help identify spatial patterns and trends in our community.
+Based on data from the 2016 Census of Population and Housing (Australian Bureau of Statistics), each map is prepared using mesh blocks providing the finest level of detail to help identify spatial patterns and trends in our community.

 What will the population of the Shire be in 20 years?

-The Mornington Peninsula Shire population forecasts outline the drivers of change and forecasts how population, age structure and household types will change across the LGA over the period 2006 to 2031.
+The Mornington Peninsula Shire population and household forecasts present what is driving population change in the community and how the population, age structure and household types will change each year between 2011 and 2036.

 The Mornington Peninsula has a diverse local economy including tourism, agriculture, retail, manufacturing, construction and business services.